ElektraInitiative/libelektra/src/plugins/resolver/README.md

 ## Reading Configuration ##

- 1.) stat the file
- 2.) check if the file stat has changed
- 3.) remember the time (last update)
+ 1.)
+If no update needed (unchanged modification time): ABORT 2.) remember the last stat time (last update)

 ## Writing Configuration ##

- 1.)
+ 0.)
+On empty configuration: remove the configuration file and ABORT 1.)
 Open the configuration file
      If not available recursively create directories and retry.
 #ifdef ELEKTRA_LOCK_MUTEX